Value your car

 2 Panel gaps Check bonnet, doors, boot lid Uneven gaps indicate structural repair Gaps inconsistent across panels

-3 Chassis welds Torch inside boot floor and under bonnet Detects chassis damage repair Fresh welds on old metal
+3 Chassis welds Torch inside boot floor and under bonnet Detects chassis damage Fresh welds on old metal

-4 Body filler (magnet test) Run magnet slowly across all panels Finds hidden filler beneath paint Magnet slips or drops — filler underneath
+4 Body filler (magnet test) Run magnet slowly across all panels Finds filler beneath paint Magnet slips or drops — filler underneath

-7 Interior wear vs claimed mileage Pedal rubber, steering wheel, gear knob Cross-checks odometer claim physically Worn-through pedals on a "low mileage" car
+7 Interior wear vs claimed mileage Pedal rubber, steering wheel, gear knob Cross-checks odometer claim Worn-through pedals on a “low mileage” car

-Step 5 — The price check
+Step 5 — Check the price

 A clean history does not automatically mean a fair price.
 Once you have the full picture, check what similar cars are actually selling for.